-However, changes in your breath can be a symptom of several health conditions including sinus infections, gum disease, and acid reflux.
+However, changes in your breath can be a symptom of several health conditions including sinus infections, gum disease and acid reflux.

-Sjogren’s syndrome is an autoimmune disease that attacks the glands that make tears and saliva and can leave the sufferer with dry mouth and halitosis.
+Sjogren’s syndrome is an autoimmune disease that attacks the glands that make tears and saliva and can leave the sufferer with a dry mouth and halitosis.

 If you notice your breath smelling fruity, it could be a symptom of diabetes.

 There could be as many as 70 different types of bacteria living in your navel.

 If you’ve forgotten to get in there with the soap in the shower for a few days, your belly button can get a little funky.
 If the odour isn’t washed away with some scrubbing and a little water though, it could be a sign of infection.